pingponglabs/DeepSafe/README.md

 [Link](url) and ![Image]('icon.png')
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details on what DeepFakes are see [This Amazing Article by TheGuardian](https://www.theguardian.com/technology/2020/jan/13/what-are-deepfakes-and-how-can-you-spot-them/).

 ### Jekyll Themes